stechstudio/laravel-storage-connect/docs/configuration.md

 Most of the package configuration can be done using your .env file, which is recommended.

-If you want to edit the config file directly first publish it to your own config directory using php artisan vendor:publish.
+If you want to edit the config file directly, first publish it to your own config directory using `php artisan vendor:publish`.

 ## Default provider